fricciardi/datetime2/docs/base_classes.rst

 .. method:: TimeDelta.__str__()

-   Returns a string indicating the number of days and the remianing fraction of a day:
+   Returns a string indicating the number of days and the remaining fraction of a day.
+Note that whilst in :class:`datetime.timedelta` the fractional part is always positive, in :class:`TimeDelta` the fractional part has the same sign of the integer part.

 .. doctest::